ajdas1/saildrone_mission_tools/README.md

 conda develop /Users/....../util (insert the returned path instead of example)
 ```

+See the Wiki for details on each of the tools: <https://github.com/ajdas1/saildrone_mission_tools/wiki>

 ## Basic directory structure
 - **bash**: contains shell scripts that describe the workflow.
 In a bash environment, you can run all the steps for a specific task in a row.
 - **configs**: contains configuration .yml file and the python conda environment that makes everything work.